developer-zebra/developer-zebra-site/src/datawedge/7-0/guide/api/getversioninfo/index.md

 Introduced in DataWedge 6.4.

-Gets the version numbers of DataWedge, SimulScan, the Scanner Framework/Decoder Library currently installed on the device.
+Gets the version numbers of DataWedge, SimulScan, and the Scanner Framework/Decoder Library currently installed on the device.

+To retrieve the DataWedge version, the following needs to be performed **before** calling GET_VERSION_INFO:
+* Register the Broadcastreceiver
+* Call `filter.addCategory(Intent.CATEGORY_DEFAULT);`

 ### Function Prototype